Saghen/blink.cmp/doc/configuration/fuzzy.md

 ### Sorting

-The sorting can be customized by providing a custom function to sort the entries, based on [sorting in Lua](https://www.lua.org/manual/5.1/manual.html#pdf-table.sort), or by using one of the built-in sorts:
+You can control how entries are sorted by choosing from several built-in sorting methods or by providing your own custom Lua function.

+#### Built-in sorts

+The following built-in sort strings are available:

 - `exact`: Sorts by exact match, case-sensitive
 - `score`: Sorts by the fuzzy matching score